KrissiKodar/underwater_evk_recording/README.md

 to use bias parameters from Unnar.
 Otherwise it uses default parameters.

+to RUN with file size limit and biases:

+`python3 recordFromEVK4.py -b custom_biases/unnar_settings.bias -d 1500`

+This will make record until 1.5Gb limit has been reached. (configure this as needed)

 Configuration for the recordings is at the top of the python file, we can change this later.

 ```# Configuration parameters